 Boardwalks/Beachside Paths: Zeeburg to De Haan.
 In Zeeburg, the Zeedjik boardwalk runs along the beach for 0.8 km, just west of the N31.
 The Zeedjik boardwalk/path picks up again in Blankenberge, and runs along beach for 4 km, where it crosses an inlet.
 West of there, a path continues for another 2 km, but it’s more sandy and not along the beach (but still pleasant!).
 MAP Further west in De Hann there’s a good path that runs for 4.4 km to Fort Napoleon.
 MAP

 Boardwalks/Beachside Paths: Ostend.
 Just west of Fort Napoleon, a boardwalk/coastal path runs for 13 km (8.2 miles) along the beach.
 Starting at the Leopold Hotel, and heading west, you’ll reach the airport in 5 km, Raversyde (WWII Battery and Park) at 6.5 km.
 The prettiest part is the first 4 km…after that the coastal path is alongside the busier N34 road.
+Part of the path is a rubberized surface, gentle for running!
 The beach here is also great for running.
 MAP

 Beach.
 The beach in this area is long, continuous, and generally quite runnable.
 It’s pretty wide and flat and features firm sand near the water at most times.
 One can start in Zeeburg and head west for many km, with a couple of beach breaks where there are inlets.

 Parks and Dunes.
 There’s a nice park in Blankenberge, just off the N34, that is a tree-lined waterfront preserves and has ~2 km of paths that are pleasant for running.
 In De Haan, there are some beach dune paths that are good for running.